 - The attorney general of Virginia, in December 2019, enforced state environmental laws, regulations, and permits against a pipeline company for alleged violations of runoff and other water quality requirements related to pipeline construction.
 More information about this lawsuit can be found here (“Virginia”).

-- The attorneys general of Connecticut, Michigan, and Vermont have used their office to warn consumers about deceptive marketing energy practices and scams.
+- The attorneys general of Connecticut, Illinois, Maryland, Michigan, Rhode Island and Vermont have used their offices to warn consumers about deceptive marketing energy practices and scams.

 - The attorney general of Illinois initiated legislation that was enacted in August 2019 to provide consumers with meaningful information to understand what choosing alternative electric and gas suppliers as their energy providers would mean for their utility bills.